Bayesian estimation of discretely observed multi-dimensional diffusion processes using guided proposals: Introduction

 What is the essential structure behind those different approaches and how can the underlying transformations be handled in continuous time without resorting to discretisation?
 Are these techniques tied to certain proposals, for example the proposal processes in \cite{DelyonHu}, or are they valid for other proposal processes as well?
 And can conditions such as invertibility of $\sigma$ be relaxed and is it essential that the diffusion is time-homogeneous?
 Part of this paper consists of answering these questions in a rigorous way.
+As a result of this, in our setting it is evident how to replace the independence sampler for $Z$ (which updates the diffusion bridges) by a random-walk type update on the process $Z$ in a straightforward way.